samocooper/nuclitrack/docs/index.rst

 Load from directory
 ^^^^^^^^^^^^^^^^^^^

 This is probably the simplest way of loading an image series but only works where a single channel is used.
-Here, navigate to the folder conainging the single image series, and double click the first image in the series, this will load all other .tif images in the  directory in alphabetical/numerical order.
+Here, navigate to the folder conainging the single image series, and double click the first image in the series, this will load all other images in the  directory in alphabetical/numerical order.

 Segmentation
 ------------